kalviumcommunity/S72_Raphael_Cat-Keyboard/README.md

 Symphonic Meow Sounds: Each keypress triggers a specific cat meow with a defined pitch and adjustable volume.

-Analytics Tracking: Logs keypress data and provides insights like most-used keys and favorite meows.

 **Tech Stack:**

 Frontend: